Michael Dransfield: Death

 In his early twenties, Dransfield was plagued by ill health.
-He died at the Mater Misericordiae Hospital, Sydney, on 20 April 1973, aged 24, leaving behind close to a thousand poems.
+He died at the Mater Misericordiae Hospital, North Sydney, on 20 April 1973, aged 24, leaving behind close to a thousand poems.
 Sources report conflicting causes of death, including that he died of a heroin overdose, infection related to drug use and a report that the coroner's finding on the cause of death was "acute broncho-pneumonia and brain damage".

 Legacy

 Rodney Hall, who as poetry editor of The Australian newspaper had been among the first to publish Dransfield's poetry, edited and posthumously published several collections of Dransfield's poetry during the late 1970s and early 1980s, including Collected Poems (UQP, 1987).
 In 2011 a poet character called "Michael" (evidently based on Dransfield) was featured in the second part of the ABC telemovie Paper Giants: The Birth of Cleo.

 Several of Dransfield's poems were set to music by Paul Stanhope for mixed choir as Three Geography Songs in 1997.
 Other composers who have set his texts include Ross Edwards, Simon Reade, Paul-Antoni Bonetti, and Dan Walker.